jmoceri34/angularjs-chart-service/README.md

 <a name="overview"></a>
 ## Overview
 This is an AngularJS service wrapper for angular-chart.js.
-Please refer to the [demo](https://jmoceri34.github.io/angularjs-chart-service) for complete project example.
+Please refer to the [demo](https://jmoceri34.github.io/angularjs-chart-service) for complete example.

 <a name="install"></a>
 ## Install